Thank you so much guys for the lift to the airport and for staying with me in my hour of nervousness.

 The guided tour of the Falls commenced at 3pm which consisted of the receptionist of the Tatenda Safari Lodge (Precious), his young girlfriend & myself.
 (I soon realised that there are not many visitors in Zimbabwe at present, especially White ones...).
 Precious (The Safari guide, come receptionist, come handyman, come restaurant chef) told me about the history of the Falls as we walked from the entrance of the National Park towards the sound of the roaring water & a giant mist of spray spiralling 100's of feet into the air, & then, after about a 10min trek.... there it was!

-It is without question the most natural wonder my eyes have ever witnessed, single, double, triple, quadruple rainbows shooting out from every angle as my eyes changed directions.
-Words cannot do this thing justice, it is quite simply heart stopping.
 This waterfall is not 'the normal' in the sense that a waterfall usually consists usually of a drop in the land, which the river hits & then carries's on at a lower level.
 Opposite the 'water-drop point' of Vic Falls is land, almost as high as the waterfall itself & the only escape for the water in the basin at the bottom is a much thinner outlet between the opposing land.
 The land opposite the falls is separated by this continuation of the Zambezi in its thinner state & of course, a few thousand feet drop down as well.
 The land to the left is Zimbabwe, & the right Zambia, connected by a suspension bridge used for border crossings ($30 charge) & bungee jumping!?!

 I elected to give the bungee jump a miss & just wandered round for a few hours in which time I was quite surprised to realise that there were no barriers & no safety precautions?, it has just been left totally natural.
 You can quite simply wander up to the very last slippery rock, directly in front of the main falls & just stand there.
 And that's exactly what I did.
 Soaking wet from the spray shooting back up out of the abyss below, centimetres from death on that very same slippery rock I just stood there for hours.
 It's incredible how things become so clear in your own mind when located in that sort environment.
 Thinking time at it's best!